Uniquely Qualified Sarasota Divorce Attorney

 Board-certified family law litigator focuses on positive results

-If you’ve decided to dissolve your marriage in Sarasota, Sessums Law Group, P.A. can provide the high-quality legal representation you need through every step of the process.
+If you’ve decided to dissolve your marriage in Sarasota, a Sarasota divorce lawyer at Sessums Law Group, P.A. can provide the high-quality legal representation you need through every step of the process.
 Led by preeminent family law attorney Mark Sessums, our legal team offers personalized service and guidance tailored to your specific needs and circumstances.
 Mark Sessums is one of only four attorneys in Florida whom the Florida Board of Legal Specialization and Education has certified in both Civil Trial Law and Marital and Family Law.
 His knowledge and experience can help you resolve even the most complex divorce issues in a timely and cost-effective manner.

 What you need to know about Florida divorce law